19 Tips for Having a Positive Cesarean Birth Experience

 After Your C-Section

-16. Keep Your Baby With You
+1. Keep Your Baby With You

-17. Get Breastfeeding Help
+2. Get Breastfeeding Help

-18. Alternate Between Resting & Moving
+3. Alternate Between Resting and Moving

-You just had a baby (and had surgery), so you must get as much rest as possible in the hospital.
-(Essentially, try to sleep when the baby sleeps.)
+You just had a baby (and surgery), so you must get as much rest as possible in the hospital.
+(Essentially, try to sleep when baby sleeps.)
 You also want to start moving slowly as soon as the anesthesia wears off.
 Move your legs, and once you’re allowed, start walking around to help prevent blood clots.
-Motion helps get your bowels going and your recovery and eliminates the gas from your abdominal surgery.
-Just make sure you don’t overdo it and push yourself too hard!
+Motion helps get your bowels going and your recovery and eliminates the gas from your abdominal surgery.14 Just make sure you don’t overdo it and push yourself too hard!

-19. Have Extra Help at Home
+4. Have Extra Help at Home

 Share